 2. Set the compensation of the Executor.

-3. Allow the Executor to choose assets to satisfy fractional bequests.
+3. Allow the Executor to choose assets to satisfy fractional bequests and divide the personal effects.

 4. Dispense with the requirement of posting bond.